Find Grad Schools

 • Safety, Health, and Environment Vice President

-In the United States, there were 25,900 jobs for Industrial Safety and Health Engineer in 2016.
+There were about 25,900 jobs for Industrial Safety and Health Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 2,200 new jobs for Industrial Safety and Health Engineer by 2026.
-The BLS estimates 1,900 yearly job openings in this field.
+There will be an estimated 1,900 positions for Industrial Safety and Health Engineer per year.

 undefined